kitsamho/imdb_actor_graph/README.md

 ## Data Formats
 The data is stored in pickled data frames, which are cached locally in the repository.
 This format was chosen as it provides a convenient and efficient way to store and load the data.
 Since the data size was not too large, this approach was suitable for the project.
+In future to scale up the app, we would persist the data to a warehouse and implement relevant queries to collect data.
+That comes with cost, and for demo puposes, local pickeld static data sets are aufficient to make the point.

 ## Limitations